awslabs/duvet/design/duplicates/decisions.md

 coverage fails where old passed — and that delta is precisely the defect class this feature defines.
 Both exits from the new failure are improvements: collapse the copies (the report lists them) or individuate the evidence.
+Legacy equivalence for the duplicates check ([P-D3](#properties)) is likewise scoped: caps at 1 *and* coherence cells at their pre-existing effective values reproduce the historical verdict; the shipped coherence defaults are a deliberate tightening.

 A release-direction note, recorded because we got it wrong once while designing this: for a verification gate, **loosening a rule (fail→pass) is the dangerous direction** — it silently removes protection a customer relied on to block bad states from production.
 Tightening is visible; loosening is invisible until the thing it would have caught ships.
-Any future loosening of W8 (e.g. reopening scope refinement) carries the same burden as removing a check.
+Any future loosening — reopening scope refinement, relaxing a coherence cell's shipped default — carries the same burden as removing a check.

 ---